YESHYUNGSEOK/claude-code-tips/README.md

 This works great for terminal output too.
 When I have output from Claude Code itself or any other CLI application, I can use the same trick: select all, copy, and paste it back to CC.
 Pretty helpful.

+Some pages don't lend themselves well to select all by default - but there are tricks to get them into a better state first.
+For example, with Gmail threads, click Print All to get the print preview (but cancel the actual print).
+That page shows all emails in the thread expanded, so you can Cmd+A the entire conversation cleanly.

 This applies to any AI, not just Claude Code.

 ## Tip 10: Use Gemini CLI as a fallback for blocked sites